AureumChaos/LEAP/README.md

 of the metaheuristic functions in the `leap_ec.algorithms`.
 These interfaces allow you to customize the various operators, representations, and other components that go into a modern evolutionary algorithm.

-LEAP's signature is its operator pipeline, which uses a simple list of functional operators to concisely express a metaheuristic algorithm's configuration as high-level code.

 Here's an example that applies a genetic algorithm variant to solve the `MaxOnes` optimization problem.
 It uses bitflip mutation, uniform crossover,